theprimarybrain/theprimarybrain.github.io/_posts/2018-03-06-Wheel-and-Axle-Simple-Machines.md

   credit: Laurin Brainard
   creditlink: ""
 ---
-My students LOVE, LOVE, LOVE STEM projects!
+My students LOVE, LOVE, LOVE STEAM projects!
 This week we learned about the [Wheel and Axle Simple Machine](http://bit.ly/wheelaxle).
 A wheel and axle is a simple machine that has a "wheel" and a smaller axle that uses the two parts to rotate together to transfer force from one part to the other.

 ![Laurin]({{ site.github.url }}/assets/img/wheel-and-axle-race-cars-poster.jpg)